 While you are away you will guided by our Leaders who in addition to delivering and guiding you through the program will also help you:

-Develop and nurture an attitude of empathy, regard for people and culture, fostering relationships with human dignity, rights and well being.
-They will help you appreciate human relationships in all their complexity and will help the team work together when confronted with challenges.
-Throughout the program they will encourage curiosity, self reflection, flexibility, creativity, spirit and accountability.
+Develop and nurture an attitude of empathy, regard for people and culture.
+They will help the team work together when confronted with challenges adn will encourage curiosity, self reflection, flexibility, creativity, spirit and accountability throughout the program.

 Our program research and planning is at all times guided by our responsible travel principles to give you a program which 'has the feel good factor' for all involved and the means to learn about teamwork, self-motivation, flexibility, budgeting, resilience, planning, overcoming challenges and communication.